 One of the best ways to receive endorsements is to endorse other people because once you do, LinkedIn will send an automatic message asking the people you’ve endorsed if they’d like to return the favour.
 Saying thank you may also deepen your relationships.

-5. Engage with rich media content
+5. Jazz up your profile with rich media

 Did you know about these LinkedIn profile optimization tips?
 Which one had the most impact in boosting your LinkedIn profile?
 Share your thoughts in the comments section!